Skip to main content

 Placing the moistened potting soil into the wooden seedbox

-Potting soil firmed to a depth of 1.5cm from the top of the seedbox
+Potting soil is firmed to a depth of 1.5cm from the top of the seedbox

 Sowing Seeds